Nerajno/begin-to-code/lessons/python/lesson-2.1/exercises.md

 ### Do Another

-Take a program you wrote for a previous assignment.
+Take a program you wrote from the previous lesson.
 Make it run repeatedly.

 After each run of the program, ask the user if they want to run it again.